drs. W (Wim) de Leeuw

 Works at

-Head Animal Welfare Body Utrecht University
+Head of the Animal Welfare Body, Utrecht University